hjwp/www.obeythetestinggoat.com/content/getting_selenium_to_wait_for_page_load.md

 assert new_value != old_value ## fails unexpectedly
 ```

+*(Here's another example, from [chapter 20 in my book](http://chimera.labs.oreilly.com/books/1234000000754/ch20.html#_a_common_selenium_problem_race_conditions))*

 You scratch your head, and eventually conclude Selenium must be fetching the element from the old page.
 "Why would it do that?!", you exclaim in a programmer-rage, "In real life, when you click on a link, you see the browser starts to load a new page, and you wait for it to load, right?
-That's obviously what you'd want Selenium to do too, and it should be totally trivial to implement, Selenium should just wait until the page has completed loading after you click!".
+That's obviously what you'd want Selenium to do too, and it should be totally trivial to implement!"

+> "Selenium should just wait until the page has completed loading after you click!"

 ```python
 browser.find_element_by_link_text('my link').click() # should just block until the next page has loaded